9 Signs You Should Be Teaching Preschool

 Once you’ve made up your mind to do something, do you see it through?
 Do you weather the bad days well enough to move on to better ones?

-If you found yourself nodding along while reading because you saw yourself in these traits, that’s great!
-You may enjoy teaching preschool.
+If you found yourself nodding along while reading because you felt as if you were reading about yourself, that’s a great sign!
+You may be naturally inclined for teaching preschool.
 If only some of the traits resonated, don’t worry.
 Becoming a great preschool teacher is a process.
 Think of these qualities as the first step on the road toward formal education.

 If you are still unsure, seek out opportunities to talk to current teachers about how they felt when they were just starting out.
-Try to talk to a variety of teachers — recently graduated teachers can tell you about their schooling and job placement, while experienced teachers can tell you about the rewards and challenges of a long-term teaching career.
+Try talking with a variety of teachers—recently graduated teachers can tell you about their schooling and job placement, while experienced teachers can tell you about the rewards and challenges of a long-term teaching career.